submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 local ClusterIP Service on **cluster3**.

 * If multiple clusters export a Service with the same name and from the same namespace, Lighthosue DNS load balances between the clusters in a round-robin fashion.
-If, in our example, a Pod from a third cluster that joined the clusterset tries to access the `nginx` Service as
+If, in our example, a Pod from a third cluster that joined the cluster set tries to access the `nginx` Service as
 `nginx.default.svc.clusterset.local`, Lighthouse will round-robin the DNS responses across **cluster2** and **cluster3**, causing requests to be served by both **cluster2** and **cluster3**.
 Note that Lighthouse returns IPs from *connected* clusters only.
 Clusters in
 *disconnected* state are ignored.